GLYCAM-Web/website/Examples/JsonApi/README.md

 `
 testTheAPI.sh.
 `
-3. Copy the contents of this [api-https.sh](api-https.sh) script into your test script.
+3. Copy the contents of this [api-https.bash](api-https.bash) script into your test script.
 If you run the script with no arguments, you will get a helpful usage message.

 > The script you just created accepts an argument for JSON input, and a host.
 We have sample json files that demonstrate the format needed for for requests.
 Feel free